minifiemj/accessibletablesR/README.md

 spreadsheets](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/)

-accessibletablesR was developed using R 4.1.3, dplyr version 1.1.2, openxlsx version 4.2.5.2, conflicted version 1.2.0, devtools version 2.4.5, stringr version 1.5.0, purrr version 1.0.1 and rlang version 1.1.0.
-It is unknown if the package will work with earlier versions of R, dplyr, openxlsx, conflicted, devtools, stringr and purrr. accessibletablesR will install the latest versions of dplyr, openxlsx, conflicted, devtools, stringr and purrr if these packages are not currently installed or if earlier versions of dplyr (\<1.1.2), openxlsx (\<4.2.5.2), conflicted (\<1.2.0), devtools (\<2.4.5), stringr (\<1.5.0), purrr (\<1.0.1) and rlang (\<1.1.0) are currently installed.
+accessibletablesR was developed using R 4.1.3, dplyr version 1.1.2, openxlsx version 4.2.5.2, conflicted version 1.2.0, stringr version 1.5.0, purrr version 1.0.1 and rlang version 1.1.0.
+It is unknown if the package will work with earlier versions of R, dplyr, openxlsx, conflicted, stringr and purrr. accessibletablesR will install the latest versions of dplyr, openxlsx, conflicted, stringr and purrr if these packages are not currently installed or if earlier versions of dplyr (\<1.1.2), openxlsx (\<4.2.5.2), conflicted (\<1.2.0), stringr (\<1.5.0), purrr (\<1.0.1) and rlang (\<1.1.0) are currently installed.

 ## Installation